darkraver23/darkraver23/README.md

 </h1>

 ### Hi there 👋
+Thanks for stopping by my GitHub profile.
+Here, you will find **resources, scripts, and tools** that can help you **upgrade your skills** and gain **deeper knowledge** in the complex world of cybersecurity.
+**Explore the repositories** and dive deeper into this challenging yet exciting field.

+You will see content on:
+- Advanced attack analysis tools and guides
+- Vulnerability management reports
+- Threat intelligence
+- Security research reports

+### About Me
-I am an **OT Cybersecurity Architect** with 15+ years of experience.
+I am an **OT Cybersecurity Architect**.
 I specialize in **ICS/OT & SCADA Security**, securing **critical infrastructure** against evolving cyber threats.
 My focus areas include **IEC 62443**, threat modeling, and defense of OT environments.
-Passionate about securing the future** through advanced attack analysis, vulnerability defense, threat intel, and AI-driven research.
+**Passionate about the OT security domain**, learning every day through research and insights from experts worldwide.

 🔹 **OT Security | ICS/SCADA Defense | Threat Research | AI Security**

+If you wish, you can connect with me on [**LinkedIn**](https://www.linkedin.com/in/asmz/).

 <!--
 **asmz23/asmz23** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.